pyrrhicPachyderm/pluribus/README.md

 > **_NOTE:_**
 > Pluribus is a work in progress.
-> The following documents its intended aims, features, and usage, serving as a to-do list and specification as much as anything else.
+> The documentation covers its intended aims, features, and usage, serving as a to-do list and specification as much as anything else.

 Pluribus is a utility to help create multi-volume books in LaTeX.
 It generates the volumes in separate PDF files, and as an omnibus edition.